Abdunoo/Abdunoo/README.md

 # Hi there 👋

-I'm **Abdunoo** (he/him), a passionate **Web Developer** with over 2 years of hands-on experience.
+I'm **Abdunoo** (he), a passionate **Web Developer** with over 2 years of hands-on experience.
 I specialize in creating dynamic and efficient applications with modern frameworks and tools.

 ---